Assisted-Mindfulness/naive-bayes/README.md

 ## Naive Bayes

-Naive Bayes works by looking at a training set and makes a guess based on that training set.
-It does so using simple statistics and a bit of math to calculate the result.
+Naive Bayes works by looking at a training set and making a guess based on that set.
+It uses simple statistics and a bit of math to calculate the result.

 ## Installation